keenawa-co/moss_hecs/README.md

 ### Other Libraries

-hecs owes a great deal to the free exchange of ideas in Rust's ECS library ecosystem.
+moss_hecs owes a great deal to the free exchange of ideas in Rust's ECS library ecosystem.
 Particularly influential examples include:

 - [bevy], which continually pushes the envelope for performance and ergonomics